The Bankrate promise

 - Wide range of repayment terms: Undergraduate students can choose among four repayment terms, while some graduate students can choose among five.
 This allows students to customize their loan repayment and find a monthly payment that works for them.

-- Quick application: College Ave says that its initial loan application takes only three minutes.
-The prequalification form is intuitive, automatically pulling the cost of attendance at your school and providing estimated budgets for things like books and supplies.
+- Quick application: College Ave says its initial loan application takes only three minutes.
+The prequalification form is intuitive, automatically pulling the cost of attendance at your school and providing estimated budgets for books and supplies.

 - Unhappy past customers: College Ave has poor reviews from customers on the Better Bureau and Trustpilot, indicating that borrowers have run into issues with the company’s management of their loans.